-Dresse, Ledecky romp to wins at US Olympic swim trials
+Dressel, Ledecky romp to wins at US Olympic swim trials

 Anderson, who already made the team in marathon swimming, just missed out on a race at the Olympic pool.
 She finished third, 15-hundredths of a second behind the youngster.

+“Speechless,” Grimes said.
+“I wasn’t expecting that.
+I just wanted to finish it.
+I’m so honored to be in this meet, to be going to Tokyo.
+I’m so thankful.”

-No one was even close to Dressel as he finished the fly in 49.87 — just off his world record of 49.50 set two years ago at the world championships in Gwangju, South Korea.
+As with Ledecky, no one was even close to Dressel as he finished the fly in 49.87 — just off his world record of 49.50 set two years ago at the world championships in Gwangju, South Korea.

+“I would’ve liked to have been faster to put on a little bit of a show for the crowd,” Dressel said.

+“This meet has gone as according to plan as it could have,” he said.

-Tom Shields claimed the expected second spot on the U.S. team by touching next in 51.19.
+Tom Shields claimed the second spot on the U.S. team by touching next in 51.19.
 Shields was an Olympian in 2016, taking gold as part of the 4×100 medley relay.

 Dressel, who already made the Olympic team with a victory in the 100 freestyle, made it 2-for-2 on the night when he returned a short time later to win his heat in the semifinals of the 50 free.